Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 This will ensure that the steaks are cooked at the best possible temperature resulting in a quality maillard reaction, and give you that sizzling crispy exterior you are looking for rather than a soft, pot roast like texture.

-In regards to the internal temperatures, this will vary on how you eat your steaks.
+In regards to the internal temperatures, this will vary on how you like to eat your steaks.

 Please see the list above to note the internal temperatures.
 The best tip we can give you when cooking steaks is to not rush the process.